Juli2017/SMCGeographicDiversity/README.md

-# SMCGeographicDiversity
+# San Mateo County Diversity
-ZCTA household metrics for 2014
+Metrics for 2014
 link: https://juli2017.github.io/SMCGeographicDiversity/
 <iframe src="https://juli2017.github.io/leaflet-maps-with-google-sheets-polygons/" width="90%" height="600"></iframe>
 Click between the different statistics to see the variation among zip codes in population density, median household income, or housing costs (GRAPI or SMOCAPI).
+Click on the zip code area to display information about that zip code tabulation area.

 Two metrics in the American Community Survey indicate the portion of income spent on housing by both renters and homeowners with a mortgage: